 Nobody wants to be stuck in bed nursing a cold during the holiday season.
 And while there is no magic bullet to completely preventing a cold or the flu, including certain nutrient-dense foods in your overall healthy diet may help your body manage an illness a bit more effectively.

 For high-quality protein sources that are delivered right to your front door, Greensbury Market is a fantastic solution that can help you stock your freezer with zinc-rich beef, omega 3 fatty acid-rich salmon, and protein-rich chicken to help support your immune system in a delicious way.
+For more nutritional information on Greensbury Market's products, visit our Nutritional Comparison Chart.

 Written by Lauren Manaker for Greensbury Market, Corp.